 You should read the following discussion in conjunction with our unaudited consolidated financial statements, which are included elsewhere in this Form 10-Q. Management's Discussion and Analysis of Financial Condition and Results of Operations contain forward-looking statements that reflect our plans, estimates, and beliefs.
 Our actual results could differ materially from those discussed in the forward-looking statements.
-Factors that could cause or contribute to these differences include those discussed in the Risk Factors contained in the Annual Report on Form 10-K filed on July 13, 2018 with the Securities and Exchange Commission, or the SEC.
+Factors that could cause or contribute to these differences include those discussed in the Risk Factors contained in the Annual Report on Form 10-K filed on July 13, 2018 with the Securities and Exchange Commission (the "SEC").

-All references to "we," "our," "us," "the Company," "AGI," and "Aspen" refer to Aspen Group, Inc. and its subsidiaries, Aspen University Inc. ("Aspen University") and United States University Inc. ("USU"), unless the context otherwise indicates.
+All references to "we," "our," "us," "the Company," "AGI," and "Aspen" refer to Aspen Group, Inc. and its subsidiaries, Aspen University Inc. ("Aspen University"), Aspen Nursing, Inc, (a subsidiary of Aspen University) and United States University Inc. ("USU"), unless the context otherwise indicates.